 What we are building

-The transformation programme which is planned to commence in 2018 will bring back to life an iconic building with a sympathetic modern touch.
-In doing so it will deliver a venue fit for a leading European, national and regional centre for the performing arts.
+In June 2018 we began our project to transform the hall bringing back to life an iconic building with a sympathetic modern touch.
+Through this project will deliver a venue fit for a leading European, national and regional centre for the performing arts.

 The new designs for the main hall are inspired by the character of Bristol’s Harbourside, something that is already present in the listed building with its rope, ship and other maritime motifs.
 Themes of hulls, masts, decks, sails and rigging inform a dynamic new design for the main hall that will replace the current 1951 interior.
 The transformation of the main auditorium will include: